Mika Salmi: Biography

-Mika Salmi is a pioneer in the creative and technology industries, founding AtomFilms – a forerunner in short-form, user-created content – in 1998, preceding YouTube by several years.
+A dual citizen of Finland and the United States, Salmi was born in Finland, but he moved to the U.S. with his family when he was two years old.
+He is a pioneer in the creative and technology industries, founding AtomFilms – a forerunner in short-form, user-created content – in 1998, preceding YouTube by several years.
 He also ran the internet's most popular casual games web sites, Addicting Games, and Shockwave and built one of the first sports tracking apps.
 He has discovered Grammy, Oscar, and Emmy recognized artists, and has been profiled in dozens of trade, business and lifestyle publications and is a voting member of the Academy of Television Arts & Sciences.

 At AtomFilms, he provided the first online video platform for Oscar winners Jason Reitman, Aardman Animation, and David Lynch.
 He was also the first to work with a major intellectual property rights owner to allow derivative works by the general public when AtomFilms created a partnership with George Lucas and LucasFilm for The Official Star Wars Fan Film Awards in November 2000.

 Prior to founding Atom, Salmi worked in the music business at Sony Music and TVT Records, discovering and bringing Grammy-winning artists Nine Inch Nails and Presidents of the United States of America to the labels.